This article posts all GED prep class locations and testing sites in and around Temecula, California.

 GED registration & information

-In California, over 20 percent of all adults (5.5 million in total) don’t have a secondary education degree (i.e. high school diploma or a GED credential), and GED officials expect this number to decrease as the new GED exam includes online registration and flexible test scheduling via computers.
-For proper preparation, you can use our free online video classes.
+In California, over 20 percent of all adults (5.5 million in total) don’t have a secondary education degree (i.e. high school diploma or an HSE credential), and HSE officials expect this number to decrease as the new GED exam includes online registration and flexible test scheduling via computers.
+So the HiSET and TASC exams were welcomed.
+For proper preparation, you can use our free online HSE video classes.

 The GED – what is new